Max Talmey: Medical career

 The older Talmey was erudite and a frequent contributor to the medical literature.
 During the first few decades of this century, he was considered the foremost expert on human sexuality.
 His popular book, Love, A Treatise on the Science of Sex-Attraction for the Use of Physicians and Students of Medical Jurisprudence, went through ten editions.

-As with young Einstein Talmey's interests in medicine during his studies were broad; he then for a time also considered specializing in psychiatry.
-In New York, Max Talmey first had a general practice, including otorhinolaryngology and related work, and also got published a textbook intended for medical and law students on psychology and psychiatry, the area that was not well covered at the time.
+As with young Einstein, Talmey's interests in medicine during his studies were broad; he then for a time also considered specializing in psychiatry.
+In New York, Max Talmey first had a general practice, including otorhinolaryngology and related work, and also published a textbook intended for medical and law students on psychology and psychiatry, an area that was not well covered at the time.

-Soon he moved to Mount Sinai Hospital from where he was mostly known as an Ophthalmologist.
+Soon he moved to Mount Sinai Hospital, from where he was mostly known as an ophthalmologist.
 He published papers on an ophthalmic topics, such as cataract surgery, corneal burns, and the differential diagnosis of optic neuritis.
 He also wrote scientific works on psychiatry, otology, and internal medicine.